-Small Business Checklist: End of 2020
+Small Business Checklist: End of 2021

-Prepare Your Key Financial Documents
+1. Prepare Your Key Financial Documents

-Second, if you do need some adjustment (more sales, say, or fewer expenses), financial documents show you where adjustments are needed and provide a guide to how much you need to adjust.
+Second, if you do need some adjustment (more sales, say, or fewer expenses), financial documents show you where adjustments are needed and tell you how much you need to adjust.
 Third, if you’re in the market for funding, expansion, or mentorship, financial documents are often required to let interested parties see the financial records of your business.

 The financial documents you need before year-end are:

 - Cash flow from operations, such as revenue and expenses.
 In other words, the money you earned or lost from doing business as usual.

 - Cash flow from investments, such as assets bought and assets sold.
 This can also include stock.

 - Cash flow from financial decisions, such as loans and their repayment.

 Small business owners should keep these statements on a monthly or at least a quarterly basis.
 You want to know the state of your business consistently, so you can plan accordingly.
 If you want to expand, you need to know you can, for instance.
-If your business is starting to show red ink, you want to know as soon as possible!
+If your business is starting to show red ink, you want to know as soon as possible.

 However, especially if your business is a new startup, you may have put off either compiling the information or having it done.
 There’s no time like the present!

-Get Your Tax Documents Together
+2. Get Your Tax Documents Together

 You should also compile your income, both business and personal, if relevant.
 Gather all your deductions.

-Assess Your 2020 Goals
+3. Assess Your 2021 Goals

 - Were your goals achieved?
 Why or why not?

-- If they were exceeded, why did that occur?
+- If they were exceeded, why?
+How?

-- If they fell short, why did that occur?
+- If they fell short, why?
+How?

 - What are the next steps?
 (Do you need to pull back on your product line, for example?
 Pare down your forecasts?
 Lower prices?)

-Plan Employee Morale Events
+4. Plan Employee Morale Events

-Plan Your Own Vacation
+5. Plan Your Own Vacation

-With that in mind, here’s what to do as the calendar moves into the new year.
+With that in mind, here’s what to do as the calendar moves into the new year:

-Plan 2021 Goals
+1. Plan 2022 Goals

 Your review of 2021 goals should have given you a clear picture of at least some of your 2022 business goals.
 Now’s the time to write them down.
 Do you need to increase sales?
 Expand your offices?
 Hire new employees?
 Keep a more rigorous inventory count?
 Institute more thorough training?
 Reduce costs?
 Which ones?
 How?
 Don’t, of course, rely only on past goals to chart your course.
 They’re crucial, but not sufficient.
-Did circumstances or changes in 2020 point out a need for new goals?
-Interest rates, for example, fell significantly in 2020.
+Did circumstances or changes in 2021 — beyond COVID-19 — point out a need for new goals?
+Interest rates, for example, fell significantly in 2020 and have stayed low.
 Could you get a loan for small business needs or refinance your current funding?
-Did your tax position indicate you could benefit by a new corporate structure?
+Did your tax position indicate you could benefit from a new corporate structure?
 If your financial statements indicated a need for improvement, how can you improve them?
 What are the most advantageous ways?

-Develop Action Plans Based on Your Goals
+2. Develop Action Plans Based on Your Goals

 Once you’ve determined your key goals in the new year, devise an action plan for each.

-Create Your Marketing Plans
+3. Create Your Marketing Plans

-If there any specific area or product you need to focus on?
+Is there any specific area or product you need to focus on?
 Should you target or emphasize a new demographic?
 A new sector?
 A new trend, such as sustainability or climate change?

-Plan Time to Keep Financial and Tax Records Up to Date
+4. Plan Time to Keep Financial and Tax Records Up to Date

 If you haven’t been keeping important financial statements up to date each quarter, book in time in the new year to do that.

 Do the same for tax records and any meetings with accountants or other financial advisors.
 Remember, staying on top of your business taxes and business performance will decrease the work you need to do at the end of 2022.

-Assess Employee Engagement
+5. Assess Employee Engagement

 Do you have promotional paths in place?
 Companies that do reap significant gains in loyalty and longevity.